LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/FaaS/Developing/event-templates.md

 indicator: both
 ---

 FaaS functions can be connected to LiveEngage events at [creation](function-as-a-service-getting-started.html#step-1-choose-a-template) time.
-Once those lambdas are deployed, they will be executed whenever this events are triggered.
-Each event comes with a set of connected templates, that can be used as a initial scaffolding of the lambda development. **Note** that the amount of lambdas connected to a specific event is restricted and visible in the table below.
+Once those lambdas are deployed, they will be executed whenever these events are triggered.
+Each event comes with a set of connected templates that can be used as a initial scaffolding of the lambda development. **Note** that the amount of lambdas connected to a specific event is restricted and visible in the table below.

 Currently the following events are supported: